 Beneficient is ready to commit significant funds to select General Partners (GPs) and is uniquely positioned to address two of the major concerns currently facing GPs and their investors: fundraising and accessing liquidity.

 - Primary Subscription Commitments will be made into a Fund from a Kansas Economic Growth Trust (“KEGT”) in an amount up to 17.5% of a participating GP’s Fund’s targeted raise.

-- Funded in full at each closing through the issuance of convertible preferred stock, which is convertible into the shares of our parent company’s Nasdaq-listed common stock.
-The Fund would sell the shares over time upon Fund capital calls.
+- Funded in full within 3 business days at each closing through the issuance of convertible preferred stock, which is convertible into the shares of our parent company’s Nasdaq-listed common stock.

 Value-Add Fund Services